jerickjoe111/launch-school/JS230/01_DOM.md

 ## The DOM

-The Document Object Model (DOM) refers to the in-memory representation of an HTML document's structure which provides the API that works with HTML documents, via the Document object.
+The Document Object Model (DOM) refers to the in-memory representation of an HTML document's structure which provides the API that works with HTML documents.

 HTML documents contain HTML elements nested within one another forming a tree-like structure.
 If an element that should exist is missing, browsers insert them automatically (_HTML permissiveness_).
 The DOM API mirrors the tree structure of the HTML document: for each HTML tag (one for HTML element) in the document, there is a corresponding Element object, and for each run of _text_ (including whitespace characters) in the document, there is a corresponding Text object.
 The top-most node, the `document` node, represents the whole HTML document (a `Document` object), and it is the great ancestor of all the other nodes.
 The Document, Element and Text classes are subclasses of the more general `Node` class; Node objects are organized into a tree structure that JavaScript can query and traverse using the DOM API.
 Comments, for example, in the HTML document are also part of the DOM as nodes.